SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Result

-For the statement \textit{"I thought the system was easy to use"}, Situfont scored a mean of \textit{6.42} (SD = \textit{0.90}), significantly higher than the Traditional Reading App's \textit{4.67} (SD = \textit{2.43}), $p = 0.012$.
-This shows that users found Situfont significantly easier to use.
+In terms of ease of use, SituFont scored significantly higher on the statement \textit{"I thought the system was easy to use"} (\textit{M} = 6.42, \textit{SD} = 0.90) compared to the Baseline system (\textit{M} = 4.67, \textit{SD} = 2.43), $p = 0.012$, reinforcing that users found SituFont easier to interact with.

-The statement \textit{"I thought there was too much inconsistency in this system"} assesses the perceived consistency.
-Situfont app users reported a mean score of \textit{1.08} (SD = \textit{0.29}), significantly lower than the Traditional Reading App's \textit{1.83} (SD = \textit{1.03}), $p = 0.014$, suggesting that Situfont is perceived as more consistent.
+For system consistency, SituFont received a mean score of (\textit{M} = 1.08, \textit{SD} = 0.29) for \textit{"I thought there was too much inconsistency in this system"}, significantly lower than the Baseline system (\textit{M} = 1.83, \textit{SD} = 1.03), $p = 0.014$, suggesting that users found SituFont to be more consistent in its functionality.